bitten2up/SRB2/README.md

 ## Disclaimer
 Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.
+Addon loading doesnt affect servers so you cant cheat on servers with this source mod :).
+Also this mod can cause unintended sideaffects when you load a charter mod like record atack can break the standing sprites have fun